 Director Of Logistics, U.S. European Command

-He recently served as commander, Naval Supply Systems Weapons Systems Support (NAVSUP WSS) and as director, Logistics Programs and Business Operations in the Office of Chief of Naval Operations (OPNAV N41).
+He recently served as commander, Naval Supply Systems Weapons Systems Support (NAVSUP WSS), and as director, Logistics Programs and Business Operations in the Office of Chief of Naval Operations (OPNAV N41).

 About the Logistics Management Division

-The Logistics Division maintains a regular dialog with the senior leadership of the Defense community.
+The Logistics Division maintains a regular dialogue with the senior leadership of the Defense community.
 Its mission is to address the logistics role in projecting global power in a constantly changing world.
 Your presence would send a strong message that the Defense logistics community, which represents a very large portion of the annual Defense budget, is critical to our national defense.

-Networking – With more than 200 senior government and industry policy officials and practitioners attending, this forum is the best place to network
+Networking – With more than 200 senior government and industry policy officials and practitioners attending, this Forum is the best place to network.

-Engagement – Discuss and debate with national and international attendees and various logistics management experts
+Engagement – Discuss and debate with national and international attendees and various logistics management experts.

 The NDIA has a policy of strict compliance with federal and state antitrust laws.
 The antitrust laws prohibit competitors from engaging in actions that could result in an unreasonable restraint of trade.
 Consequently, NDIA members must avoid discussing certain topics when they are together – both at formal association membership, board, committee, and other meetings and in informal contacts with other industry members: prices, fees, rates, profit margins, or other terms or conditions of sale (including allowances, credit terms, and warranties); allocation of markets or customers or division of territories; or refusals to deal with or boycotts of suppliers, customers or other third parties, or topics that may lead participants not to deal with a particular supplier, customer or third party.